AzureCloudWorkshops/ACW-Continuous-delivery/GuidedWalkthroughs/Challenge_One_Walkthrough.md

 1. Implement a monitoring solution to know when the app does crash
 1. Implement a solution for displaying endpoint documentation

 There are a few different paths for this like right sizing app services, spinning them down outside of peak hours, external monitoring tools like datadog, and having a wiki.
-However, the solution I picked for sake of this argument is using Swagger code gen for documentation (I picked this because in the future an end user can consume your swagger docs to create middleware services, test your api with in browser UI, and a few other things that we'll talk about in later challenges), for newer technologies we are going to dockerize our API using Docker Desktop deployed to an Azure container app, and we will use app insights to setup email alerts whenever our API is having issues.
+However, the solution I picked for sake of this argument is using Swagger code gen for documentation (I picked this because in the future an end user can consume your swagger docs to create middleware services, test your api with in browser UI, and a few other things that we'll talk about in later challenges), for newer technologies we are going to containerize our API using Rancher deployed to an Azure container app, and we will use app insights to setup email alerts whenever our API is having issues.
 Here's a picture of the overall infra we are talking about.

 ![Solution](media/Solution1.png "Solution")